Method

 Treatment method

-Photodynamic therapy (PDT) is a treatment that makes the tissue light sensitive using a drug.
-The drug is activated with light by delivering a controlled amount of energy at a defined wavelength.
-This reaction causes the cancer cells to die.
-PDT is a well-established treatment method, for example, for treating certain types of skin tumors.
+Photodynamic therapy (PDT) is a treatment that makes the tissue light-sensitive using a medication.
+Thereafter, the medication is activated by light of the optimal wavelength, and the resulting reaction kills the cancer cells.
+PDT is a well-established treatment method that is used for treatment of certain types of skin tumours.

 The product – Q-PRO®

-SpectraCure’s treatment method, interstitial PDT, is performed with our product consisting of:
+SpectraCure’s treatment method, interstitial PDT, is performed with our treatment system consisting of:

-• a laser device, Q-PRO®, which delivers laser energy;
+• a laser device, Q-PRO®, which delivers laser light;

-optical fibers that deliver light and perform measurements;
+optical fibers that both transfer light and perform measurements;

-• the IDOSE® software platform that calculates the laser dose and placement of the optical fibers.
+• the IDOSE® software platform that calculates the laser light dose and optical fiber positions.

-• The optical fibers are supplied together with needles in a sterile treatment package.
+Both the needles and optical fibers are disposable items supplied in a sterile treatment package.

-Our PDT system with IDOSE® software is a completely new medical device for treatment, planning, and dose delivery of light.
-Treatment is focused and adapted to each patient’s tumor.
-SpectraCure has chosen recurrent prostate cancer as the first indication.
+SpectraCure’s PDT system with the IDOSE® software is a completely new medical device for treatment, planning, and laser light delivery.
+The treatment is local and adapted to each patient’s tumour.

 Minimally invasive surgery